Real-Serious-Games/Factory/README.md

 		...
 	}

-## Singletons can have other singletons dependency injected!
+## Singletons can depend on other singletons!

-Singletons can reference each other as dependencies.
+Singletons can have other singletons injected as dependencies:

 	[Singleton(typeof(IMySingleton1))]
 	public class MySingleton1 : IMySingleton1